Amarkkalam: Filming

-The film began production in January 1999 during the same time when Ajith Kumar was already attending shooting schedules for the romantic drama, Anantha Poongatre, and during the production of the film, Ajith and Shalini fell in love and eventually got married in April 2000.
-For the lead protagonist's staying place, Saran decided to use a film theatre as a backdrop, he found Srinivasa Theatre after looking at its infrastructure.
+The film began production in January 1999 during the same time when Ajith was already attending shooting schedules for Anantha Poongatre, and during the production of the film, Ajith and Shalini fell in love and eventually got married in April 2000.
+For the lead protagonist's staying place, Saran decided to use a film theatre as a backdrop; he found Srinivasa Theatre after looking at its infrastructure.

 Soundtrack

 The music was composed by Bharadwaj, with lyrics written by Vairamuthu.
 Shalini sang a song in the film, with Saran recommending her after he had heard her humming to a tune.
-Saran did not want the song "Satham Illamal" to be cinematic; for that he created a sad past of Ajith Kumar's character to justify the presence of the song in the film.
+Saran did not want the song "Satham Illamal" to be cinematic; for that he created a sad past of Ajith's character to justify the presence of the song in the film.
 The song's lyrics were based on a poem written by Vairamuthu where every line ended with the word "vendum" (I want).
-Bharadwaj suggested that "instead of 'vendum', the word should be 'kaetaen' (I asked), so that the song would convey that the hero asked for everything, but ultimately did not get any, including death.
+Bharadwaj suggested that instead of "vendum", the word should be "kaetaen" (I asked), so that the song would convey that the hero asked for everything, but ultimately did not get any, including death.
 Singer S. P. Balasubrahmanyam performed this song in a breathless manner.